kangjin2014/JobAdvisor/README.md

 ## Description

-1. Spin up Flask - log into a flask generated webpage, running at port 5010, localhost
+1. Spin up a Flask web server running at port 5010, localhost.
+It will accept the resume from end user.

        $ chmod +x run_flask.sh